 Compensation and Benefits.
-Comerica strives to provide pay, benefits, and programs that help meet the varying needs of its employees.
+Comerica strives to provide pay, benefits and programs that help meet the varying needs of its employees.
 Compensation and benefits include market-competitive pay, retirement programs, broad-based bonuses, an employee stock purchase plan, health and welfare benefits, an employee assistance program, financial counseling, paid time off, family leave and flexible work schedules.
-In 2022, Comerica increased its minimum wage from \$17 per hour to \$18 per hour.
-Additionally, for 2023, Comerica held employee health and welfare premiums steady, absorbing the rising cost of medical coverage.
+In 2023, Comerica kept its minimum wage at \$18 per hour.
+Additionally, for 2023, Comerica held the proportion that employees pay for their medical and dental benefits steady, absorbing proportional cost increases.
 Comerica periodically examines the main components of compensation, like salaries and bonuses, by grade level and position to ensure similar positions receive similar pay to the extent other factors can be equalized (e.g., time in position, performance, education).
 Comerica also considers equitable benefits and looks at policies and practices that potentially drive inequities.
 Solicitation of salary history from applicants is prohibited.